Skip to content

 .
 Define new targets using `routeBindings.targets`.
 Set the required `importName` to a `BackstagePlugin<{}>` implementation.

 .
 Declare route bindings using the *routeBindings.bindings* field by setting `bindTarget` to the name of the target to bind to.
-This can be a dynamic or static target, such as:
+This is a dynamic or static target, such as:

 +